 - Your manifesto should be eye catching, easy to read (don’t make your font too small) and should include a photo of you and some information on your prior relevant experience

-Where do I submit my manifesto?
+Where do I submit my manifesto and candidate information?

-We have provided candidates with a form to submit their photo this photo will appear on the voting website where students can vote for you.
+We have provided candidates with a form to submit their manifesto and candidate information.
+This includes a photo of you and your chosen ballot name which will appear on the voting website where students can vote for you.
+This is due by 12:00 (midday) Monday 17 February.
 Late submissions are not accepted unless with agreement of the independent returning officer.

 What is a ballot name and where is it submitted?